brissendd/brissendd/README.md

 My very first programming experience was Python at the beginning of my university years.
 Firstly, i thought that programming is not for me, and i dropped it.

-I've been coding on python from time to time just because i needed to create or try something for a term project.
+I've been coding on Python from time to time just because i needed to create or try something for a term project.

 Then i found out about Dart & Flutter, and i loved it.